-Just yesterday, I visited the exhibition that Alicia Koplovich’s collection exhibits at the Bilbao Fine Arts Museum.
-I could not abstract myself from the memory of the magnificent and subtle fabrics that appear in this work “The Ecstasy of Santa Cecilia”.
-Looking at what you saw the Countess of Haro in the portrait made by Francisco de Goya, currently in that collection.
-Has my obsession really touched Goya’s genius too?
+Some time ago I visited an exhibition that Alicia Koplovich’s collection at the Bilbao Fine Arts Museum.
+Looking at the clothing of the Countess of Haro in Goya’s portrait, I could not escape the memory of the beautiful and subtle fabrics that appear in this work by Rafael.
+Is it my obsession or has Rafael really touched Goya’s genius?

 And with the funny coincidence of being namesakes, Raffaello Santi, also called Rafael de Sanzio or Rafael Urbino and my person, I expose in this way that I find myself subjugated by his art and his work.
 So I will surely return to his work observing it, copying it and always admiring it.